kHasan1999/kHasan1999/README.md

 - 👋 Hi, I’m @kHasan1999
 - 👀 I’m interested in front end development and design
 - 🌱 I’m currently majoring in Cognitive Science (specializing in Design and Human Computer Interaction) at UC San Diego
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web development, front-end development, design, UI.
-- 📫 How to reach me ...
+- 📫 How to reach me khandkerh1@gmail.com

 <!---
 kHasan1999/kHasan1999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.